St. Louis, MO

 The pharmaceutical industry is now one of the largest American commerce in the market, serving the nearly 60% of the population now taking prescription drugs, daily.
 With the sheer volume of prescriptions being filled, pharmacy mistakes are inevitable.
 Pharmacy error is just like any other form of malpractice, and pharmacists can be held accountable for any damages that they cause from acts of omission.

 As the pharmaceutical industry, has expanded, pharmacy mergers have become very common.
-Patient care has taken back-seat to focus on moving as many prescriptions as possible as the handful of active pharmacy corporations compete.
-Unlike the past, when your local pharmacist was familiar with his/her customer base and their medical histories, most pharmacists today do not know their customers, some never even meeting the people whose prescriptions they fill.
+Patient care has taken a back-seat to focus on moving as many prescriptions as possible as the handful of active pharmacy corporations compete.
+Unlike in the past, when your local pharmacist was familiar with his/her customer base and their medical histories, most pharmacists today do not know their customers, some never even meeting the people whose prescriptions they fill.
 These factors have led to an increase in pharmacist errors.

-Just like any healthcare professionals, pharmacists have a duty of care owed to their customer.
+Just like any healthcare professionals, pharmacists have a duty of care owed to their customers.
 It is their legal obligation to correctly fill your prescription in order to avoid:

 Pharmacists can be held accountable just like any healthcare provider.
 The same rules and systems apply to claims against pharmacists as malpractice claims.
 The main attributing factor is making a direct and proximate connection between your injury and the pharmacists’ act of omission.